subor/sdk/docs/en/faq.md

 1. What about government censorship for China?

-    For early titles that will be handled offline/manually by content team.
+    For early titles that will be handled offline/manually by our content/publishing team.